 Our Sunday Service is at 10:30 a.m.

 This is a traditional Eucharist with classical Anglican hymns, and anthems sung by the All Saints Choir.
 It also includes prayers for healing with the laying on of hands.
 Christian faith formation for children and youth (PreK – Grade 12) is offered during this service.
 Nursery care for babies and toddlers is provided.

 Our Saturday Service is at 5:00 p.m.

 This service of Holy Eucharist reflects Celtic ceremonial and musical traditions, drawing on material from the Iona Community and other sources.
-We welcome all to this innovative and beautiful service.
+We welcome all to this intimate and casual service.

 MEET OUR STAFF

 The Rev. Dr. Richard Burden was called as Rector of All Saints Parish in 2014.
 Born and raised in Colorado, Richard received a BA in Theatre Arts from Colorado State University, an MA from the University of Colorado at Denver and a PhD from the University of Chicago, where he studied Christian conversion in early 20th century China.
 He began his first career as a bookseller working at the Tattered Cover in Denver, and after a journey through academia he discerned a call to ordained ministry which led him to the Church Divinity School of the Pacific, in Berkeley, CA.